Principal & Artistic Director

 However Rachel’s biggest achievement to date was the birth of her beautiful daughter Poppy in 2010, being a mummy is the most rewarding, exhausting and hardest role of her life!

-Head of Dance and Choreographer
+Dance teacher and Choreographer

 Alex was born and raised in London England .
 His first professional role was at the early age of 12, where he worked with Sir Andrew Lloyd Webber on the show “Young Apollo”.
 Alex then went on to train at the prestigious Arts Educational School in London where he was awarded the Andrew Lloyd Webber scholarship for Musical Theatre.
 During his time at college Alex performed at the Royal Variety Performance and the Brit Awards working for Arlene Phillips.